DataVertex Candidate Search API

 start = response['data']['pagination']['next_start']

 Search results don't include contact information.
-Store the id field from each profile to use with the Lookup API:
+Store the linkedin_url field from each profile to use with the Lookup API:

 5. Monitor Your Credits